 - Your voice will appear hoarse after surgery, and some patients experience a voice fatigue near the end of the day.
 Both of these symptoms usually resolve within 2-3 months.

 - Hypocalcemia (low calcium level) is a common complication of thyroid surgery, generally occurring 2-3 days afterward.
 Symptoms may include numbness or tingling in the lips or fingertips, muscle twitching, and headaches.
-Treatment is generally 3 tablets of Tums, 3 times daily.
+Treatment is with either 2 Regular Strength (500mg) Tums tablets 3 times daily OR 1 Ultra Strength (1000mg) Tums tablet 2 times daily.
 It is best to have these on hand prior to returning home from the hospital.